 Unfortunately, our retail apparel client was racked by bad UX on this holy grail of pages.
 Our VoC integration had gotten word of users’ ghostly experience when they reached the client’s checkout page.
 In fact, a whopping 1,500 customers were afflicted by the ghostly checkout, leading them to complain via the call center, and as our UX analysis showed, leave the site.

 When we say ghostly, we mean it.
-Session replay caught wind of the sudden onslaught of blank screens when users reached the checkout page.
+Behavioral analysis caught wind of the sudden onslaught of blank screens when users reached the checkout page.
 This, in turn, led users on the cusp of converting to abandon the checkout and the site, which reduced revenue for the clients.
 Yikes!

 Simple Missing Image Impairing Conversion Rates